sporeprotocol/spore-docs/docs/glossary/terms.md

 ## zero-fee transfer

-Mechanism allowing fee-free Spore transfers in native or non-native tokens.
-Each Spore is pre-fueled with the cost for future transfers, making all subsequent operations–including sending, receiving, and melting—completely fee-free.
+Mechanism allowing 0 cost Spore transfers.
+Each Spore is pre-fueled with the capacity to cover future transfers, making all subsequent operations–including sending, receiving, and melting—completely free.

 **see also:**
 * [transfer](#trasnfer)